-To live in fear, or anxiety, or worry, is an awful way to live and is so unnecessary because Jesus Christ came to free us from that tortured way of life!
+To live in fear, or anxiety, or worry, is an awful way to live and is so unnecessary because Jesus Christ came to free us from that tortured way of living!
 He wants us to rest in Him, to have faith in Him, to trust Him completely, to just relax and revel in His love for us.
-The way He does this perhaps seems back to front, because… we must die.
+The way He does this perhaps seems back to front, because… we must die… die to our aspirations and who we think we are.
 That is the only way to conquer the fear of death!

 It has been said that you cannot kill or hurt a dead man; it is also true that a dead man can no longer be ruled by a fear of death because he has already gone through death!

 I am not talking about a physical death, but being crucified with Christ spiritually, and being raised to new Life in Him, and staying and living in Him continually!
 This is a Biblical principle laid out in John 12:24-25 and Luke 9:23-25.
 As Paul put it, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me” (Gal.
 2:20).
 And because of our new Life, we choose to lay down our lives for one another.